-Althought there is an abundant information about dance and ballroom etiquette available on a plethora of websites on the internet we believe this information should be of particular value to our members.
+Although there is much information about dance and ballroom etiquette on many websites, we believe this information is important to our members.

-The nature of partner dancing is that it is extremely social so knowing and applying these measures of kindness enhances the dancing experience for all.
+The nature of partner dancing is that it is social, so knowing and applying these measures of kindness will enhance the dancing experience for all.

-Ballroom dancing is done in close contact, not just with your dancing partner but with others, and as in most workplaces today the wearing of scented products is mostly unwelcome.
+Ballroom dancing is close contact activity, not just with your dancing partner but with others.
+In public spaces and many workplaces, scented products are mostly unwelcome.
 Please be considerate of others.

 Collisions on dance floor

-Collisions are inevitable and are ‘no-fault’, each couple apologizes.
-Dance floors will get crowded, whether it is a practice or a social dance, and when it is crowded it is the best time to make your steps a bit more compact and work on the floor craft.
+Collisions are inevitable and are ‘no-fault’, each couple apologizing is the polite thing to do.
+Dance floors will get crowded, whether it is a practice or a social dance, and when it is crowded it is the best time to make your steps a bit more compact and work on floor craft.
 The long routines learned in classes or being worked on for competitions will be quite difficult on a crowded floor.

-Practicing dance steps can be a challenge and often times couples may disagree – the bad harmony between dancers can make others feel awkward.
-If it is a bad day where things just don’t seem to be working out; be considerate of others with the tone and volume of your voice.
+Practicing dance steps can be a challenge and often times couples may disagree – the bad harmony between dancers can make others feel uncomfortable.
+If it is a bad day where things just don’t seem to be working out, be considerate of others with the tone and volume of your voice.

 Respect the dance floor

 Wear dance shoes; or clean shoes that are used specifically for dancing and not those you have just worn to the dance.
 Use the outer perimeter of the dance floor to get around in the ballroom rather than transiting across the floor.
-Do not block the flow of dance to engage in conversation with your partner or others; move off the floor, my may stand in the seating on the very outer perimeter.
+Do not block the flow of dance to engage in conversation with your partner or others; move off the floor and stand in the seating on the very outer perimeter.